Lafa0x9-Hackathon/lafa0x9/README.md

-For what We're currently working on, check out our pinned repositories!
+For what we're currently working on, check out our pinned repositories!

 ### Guidelines for interaction